neti-software/Tezos-NFT-Rental/README.md

 # Usage: LeaseManager Contract Entrypoints

-The `LeaseManager` contract in the Thezos NFT Rental Project has several entrypoints, each requiring specific data inputs.
+The `LeaseManager` contract in the Tezos NFT Rental Project has several entrypoints, each requiring specific data inputs.
 Below are the details for each entrypoint.

 ## Entrypoint: `register`